atredennick/-Git/Code/Savanna_Allometry/ReadMe.md

 * scales
 * gridExtra

-The R code ("SavannaAllometry_CallHBmodel.R") includes lines that will automatically install these packages.
+The R code (``SavannaAllometry_CallHBmodel.R``) includes lines that will automatically install these packages.
 These lines can be commented out (``#``).

 Running the HB model will take considerable time at 1,000,000 iterations of three MCMC chains.
-As such, it is highly recommended you change the variable `sample.n` in the file "SavannaAllometry_CallHBmodel.R" until you are sure the model is running properly.
+As such, it is highly recommended you change the variable ``sample.n`` in the file ``SavannaAllometry_CallHBmodel.R`` until you are sure the model is running properly.
 However, you should note that with fewer iterations the HB model will likely not converge.

 Data use: Data is stored in a Dryad repository (link) for replication purposes.
-If you wish to use the data for further research, please contact Andrew Tredennick at atredenn@gmail.com or Andrew.Tredennick@colostate.edu
+If you wish to use the data for further research please access the data from Dryad and cite appropriately.
+You can also optionally contact Andrew Tredennick at atredenn@gmail.com or Andrew.Tredennick@colostate.edu if you would like to collaborate.

 Included Files
 -------------------------
-* SavannaAllometry_CallHBmodel.R -- gets data from Dryad repository, cleans the data, calls the HB model in the JAGS code (JAGS_HBmodel_SavannaAllometry.r)
+* ``SavannaAllometry_CallHBmodel.R`` -- gets data from Dryad repository, cleans the data, calls the HB model in the JAGS code (``JAGS_HBmodel_SavannaAllometry.r``)
-* JAGS_HBmodel_SavannaAllometry.r -- contains code for the hiearchical Bayesian model in JAGS format
+* ``JAGS_HBmodel_SavannaAllometry.r`` -- contains code for the hiearchical Bayesian model in JAGS format

 License
 -------------------------